nickruta/DataStructuresAlgorithmsPython/README.md

-# Data Structures & Algorithms
+# Data Structures & Algorithms in Python

-Data Structures and Algorithms implemented in Python.
 Implementations and study notes are based on **[Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html)**

 ---